Kavanaugh stresses independence, won’t discuss WH subpoenas

 Pressed by Feinstein on his comment several years ago that U.S. v.
 Nixon might have been wrongly decided, he said his quote — shown on a poster above the senator — was “not in context” and “I have repeatedly called U.S. v.
 Nixon one of the four greatest moments in court history.”

-The judge’s work in the George W. Bush White House also has figured in the hearing, particularly as Democratic senators have fought for greater access to his emails and other documents during his three years as staff secretary.
+The judge’s work in the George W. Bush White House also has figured in the hearing, particularly as Democratic senators have fought for access to his documents from his three years as staff secretary that could shed light on his views about policies from that era, including the detention and interrogation of terror suspects.
 Republicans have declined to seek those papers, and instead have gathered documents from his work as White House counsel to Bush.
+Many are being held as confidential within the committee.

+Democratic Sen. Dick Durbin of Illinois asked Kavanaugh if he would seek a delay in his hearing so the paper trail could be vetted.

+But Kavanaugh declined to engage, saying.
+“I do not believe that’s consistent” with the way prior nominations have been handled.
+He also declined to give an opinion on the Republicans’ action on the documents, responding, “It is not for me to say.”

 Democrats, including several senators poised for 2020 presidential bids, tried to block the proceedings on Tuesday in a dispute over the records.
 Republicans in turn accused the Democrats of turning the hearing into a circus.